 You may, of course, work in a laboratory or on a research project on a volunteer basis without financial support, or, if the department in question offers the option, choose to do a research project for academic credit.
 Under no circumstances may you receive both academic credit and stipend in the same semester for one research project.

-- To request approval to receive a stipend for academic year research, please submit a completed and signed research proposal form (linked below) to Jessica Cubas in the Office of Academic Planning and Administration located in 202 Hamilton Hall.
+- To request approval to receive a stipend for academic year research, please submit a completed and signed research proposal form (linked below) to Jessica Cubas in the Office of Academic Affairs located in 202 Hamilton Hall.

 - All forms must be received no later than the drop deadline in any given semester.
-The drop deadline for Spring 2018: Tuesday, February 20, 2018
+The drop deadline for Fall 2018: Tuesday, October 9, 2018

 - The forms will be reviewed and approved by the Rabi Faculty Co-chairs - Professor John Parsons and Professor Szabolcs Marka.

-- Students will receive a notification from the Office of Academic Planning and Administration when their proposal has been approved.
+- Students will receive a notification from the Office of Academic Affairs when their proposal has been approved.

 A Program Committee made up of, and selected annually by, Rabi Scholars is responsible for planning lectures, dinners, social events and other activities for the following summer and academic year.
 The Rabi Scholars program provides a budget and must approve the Program Committee’s proposed plan for non-research activities.
 The Rabi Scholars Office will provide assistance as required.